-3.8.1.
+3.9.1.
 The Company

-As the Funds are sub-Funds of an open-ended investment company to which the Authorised Investment Funds (Tax) Regulations 2006 apply, the Company and its Funds are generally exempt from UK tax on capital gains realised on the disposal of investments (including interest paying securities and derivatives) held within the Funds.
+As the Funds are sub-Funds of an open-ended investment company to which the Authorised Investment Funds (Tax) Regulations 2006 apply, the Company and its Funds are exempt from UK tax on capital gains realised on the disposal of investments (including interest paying securities and derivatives) held within the Funds.
 Each of the Funds will be treated as a separate entity for UK tax purposes.
+Certain Funds may invest in offshore funds which, in certain circumstances, may give rise to gains which are categorised as income rather than capital gains for UK tax purposes and so are chargeable to corporation tax.